2012-2013 LA Team

-Leadership Assistants working at UCC will report to the Director of Student Leadership Development & Traditions.
-Leadership Assistants working at UCC will report to the Director of University Student Affairs.
+Leadership Assistants working report to the Director of Student Leadership Development & Traditions.

-- Support initiatives from the Office of Student Leadership Development & Traditions (SLDT) on both campuses that impact Student Affairs, such as: Family Weekend, New Student Orientation, Volunteer Day, Volunteer Fair, celebration/awareness months, etc.
+- Support initiatives from the Office of Student Leadership Development & Traditions (SLDT) and Student Affairs, such as: Family Weekend, New Student Orientation, Volunteer Day, Volunteer Fair, celebration/awareness months, etc.

 - Assist with the CEO LEAD student leadership development program (i.e. scheduling, assisting presenters, database management, data entry, managing logistics, etc.)

 - Support the planning, promotion and execution of the Annual CEO LEAD Recognition Reception

 - Assist with the planning and marketing of CEO LEADership Weeks

 - Promote and manage quarterly Star Awards recognition program